Skip to Content

 What Kind of Rock Is Turquoise Found In?

-Turquoise is formed when water containing aluminum, copper, and some other elements infiltrates sedimentary or volcanic rocks.
+Turquoise is formed when water containing aluminum, copper, and other elements penetrates sedimentary or volcanic rocks.

-Basalt-covered sandstone may turn out to be turquoise for example.
-If you can’t scratch the rock with your fingernail, it’s highly likely you have found turquoise.
-If visible marks appear, it’s most likely howlite.
+For example, basalt-covered sandstone could be turquoise.
+You’ve most likely discovered turquoise if you can’t scratch the rock with your fingernail.
+If visible marks appear, they are most likely howlite.

 Can You Find Turquoise on the Surface?